HospitalRun/hospitalrun.io/_posts/2016-06-06-why-hospitalrun.markdown

 <p>
   <img src="/img/2015-Year-in-Review_Website_Updated.0011-1200x625.jpeg" width="90%" alt="2015 analysis of investment in digital health solutions by Rock Health" /><br>
-  <em><a href="https://rockhealth.com/reports/digital-health-funding-2015-year-in-review/" target="_blank">Rock Health's 2015 analysis</a> demonstrates a significant trend in the rise of digital health solutions (and therefore investment)</em>
+  <em><a href="https://rockhealth.com/reports/digital-health-funding-2015-year-in-review/" target="_blank" rel="noopener" >Rock Health's 2015 analysis</a> demonstrates a significant trend in the rise of digital health solutions (and therefore investment)</em>
 </p>

 So, in early 2014, we re-examined the work we had done with our offline first hydrocephalus research database and determined to take what we learned there and apply it to a brand new effort.

 # 2014: Starting HospitalRun

 But if we were going to start over, we were convinced we needed to go open source.
 The only sustainable project would be one that was useful for thousands of potential facilities - not just the CURE International network.

 So, we set out to seriously examine the existing open source health projects.
 Many of them had done some good work, but for a variety of reasons - either because of a lack of ability to influence the community, the very clear lack of focus on UX, or the practical need we would have to completely rearchitect their undelying technology - we were faced with the option we didn't want: starting a new project.

 <p>
   <img src="/img/screenshot-mock-sm.jpg" alt="HospitalRun" width="90%" /><br/>
-  <em>The HospitalRun project was unsuspiciously launched in 2014 at a piece of <a href="https://www.google.com/maps/place/701+Bosler+Ave,+Lemoyne,+PA+17043/data=!4m2!3m1!1s0x89c8c199d4c8f2b1:0x78b1c766ad2e2f6e?sa=X&ved=0ahUKEwiK28WYtqHNAhWDGD4KHZZaDxkQ8gEIGzAA" target="_blank">D-level commercial real estate in Lemoyne, Pennsylvania</a>.</em>
+  <em>The HospitalRun project was unsuspiciously launched in 2014 at a piece of <a href="https://www.google.com/maps/place/701+Bosler+Ave,+Lemoyne,+PA+17043/data=!4m2!3m1!1s0x89c8c199d4c8f2b1:0x78b1c766ad2e2f6e?sa=X&ved=0ahUKEwiK28WYtqHNAhWDGD4KHZZaDxkQ8gEIGzAA" target="_blank" rel="noopener" >D-level commercial real estate in Lemoyne, Pennsylvania</a>.</em>
 </p>

 ## Quantifying the unaddressed need

 We had a sense that if CURE International - a network of hospitals that was receiving some source of funding from the US, Canada, and the UK - was struggling with this issue, that there could be thousands of other facilities in low-to-medium income countries with the same problems.
 However, validating that sense with facts was harder than you might think.
 There seemed to be no clear research answering the question: how many hospitals <i>are</i> in low-to-medium income countries?

 So, we did some research ourselves.